Design concepts¶

 Child and Parent are just a predicates in the context of hierarchical design: IPKISS has no specific concept of a child or parent cell.

-They are just i3.PCell
+They are just i3.PCell objects like any other.

 In the example circuit, there are 3 child cells objects: